- 6-Minute Article

 The timing of when to begin collecting Social Security benefits will largely depend on your personal and financial situation.
 But market volatility highlights the importance of maximizing guaranteed sources of income.
 Every year you delay claiming Social Security beyond your full retirement age – 66-67 for workers in their early 60s and younger – your benefit is guaranteed to grow by 8% until age 70.3 And all future cost-of-living adjustments are made on that higher amount.

 In addition, married couples can maximize their benefits by claiming Social Security at different ages.4 For example, if the higher earner delays Social Security until age 70, that could lead to a larger survivor benefit.

-If you’re fortunate to have some flexibility over your retirement date, postponing your retirement by a year or two could give your investment portfolio time to repair itself after a market hit.
+If your retirement date is flexible, you could consider postponing your retirement by a year or two to give your investment portfolio time to potentially repair itself after a market hit.
 On average, bear markets from 1929 to 2009 have lasted nearly 20 months and rebounded in about a year after hitting bottom, according to a recent measure.5

 Every year you delay retirement also provides more time to save money while reducing the number of years that those savings must support expenses.
 Plus, it can allow you to delay claiming Social Security benefits, enabling you to accumulate a bigger benefit.

 Coping with market volatility isn’t easy, but there are ways to reduce risk and preserve your retirement savings.
 Your financial professional can help you maintain the sustainability of your retirement portfolio so that you feel more secure about the future.